G-venkateswarlu/club-connect/README.md

-# 🎓 College Connect
+# 🎓 Club Connect

-**College Connect** is a MERN stack platform designed to bridge the gap between students and clubs in a college.
+**Club Connect** is a MERN stack platform designed to bridge the gap between students and clubs in a college.
 It provides a space for students to explore extracurricular opportunities, access academic guidance, and share their own experiences.

 ## 🚀 Features